Erick156/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/a329ab42-6b3a-4bd1-8f48-fd73678f5ba7)

 <p>
-Next we're going to observe DNS traffic so type "DNS" into the filter the press enter.
-We will use the "nslookup" command which will pretty much ask the DNS server what the IP Address is for any given Host name.
-For example (nslookup www.google.com or nslookup www.espn.com) this essentially asks our DNS server what the IP Addresses for Google and ESPN.
-Note: Instead of typing DNS in the filter you can also use (UDP.port==53) to observe the DNS traffic because DNS uses Port 53.
+Next, we'll observe DNS traffic by typing "DNS" or "UDP.port==53" into the filter.
+Use the "nslookup" command (e.g., nslookup www.google.com or nslookup www.espn.com) to query the DNS server for the IP addresses of these hostnames.
 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/afa337d8-8d8d-4d82-86de-d2a33ba0cc45)
 <p>
-Lastly, we will observe RDP traffic.
-So in the filter we can type RDP or tcp.port==3389.
-Immediately you should see it spamming non-stop and thats because there's like an actual live RDP session session from our Host Computer like our physical computer to the Virtual Machine.
-So essentially whatever we're doing on our actual computer it just sends traffic to this VM so that's why we see this non-stop traffic coming through because it's like a stream of traffic as we're using the VM if that makes sense.
+Lastly, we will observe RDP traffic by filtering for "RDP" or "tcp.port==3389".
+You should see continuous traffic because there's an active RDP session from our host computer to the virtual machine.
+This non-stop traffic occurs as actions on our physical computer are streamed to the VM.
 </p>
 <br />

-WHEN YOU'RE DONE, CLOSE THE REMOTE DESKTOP CONNECTION AND DON'T FORGET TO DELETE YOUR RESOURCE GROUPS SO YOU WON'T RACK UP A UNNECESSARY BILL BECAUSE YOU LEFT THE RESOURCES RUNNING.